 This payment system is continuously evolving as China's government imposes or lifts new restrictions.
 Companies like Alipay work with international companies to negotiate with the government to improve financial conditions.
 Businesses looking to expand into China need to have a thorough roadmap for establishing their mobile payment systems in place to avoid missing out on potential revenue and also to avoid any legal ramifications.

 As these restrictions evolve, our team at GoClick China continues to explore the best methods and strategies to develop and implement the best practices for conducting business online.
 GCC is your one-stop solution for helping you establish a secure mobile payment system.
-We can advise you how to navigate the application process, develop the necessary elements of your backend system and help you monitor and analyze the network for security and reliability of the payment process.
+We can advise you on how to navigate the application process, develop the necessary elements of your backend system and help you monitor and analyze the network for security and reliability of the payment process.